usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 Following enrollment, CSPs SHOULD permit the binding of additional authenticators to a subscriber's account.
 In order to do so, the CSP SHALL require the subscriber to first authenticate at the AAL of the authenticator to be added.
 When an authenticator is added, the CSP SHOULD send a notification to the subscriber.

-If the account has only one authentication factor bound to it (which is possible only at IAL 1/AAL 1), an additional authenticator may be added, and if it is a different factor (e.g., *something you have* added when authenticated with *something you know*), the subscriber MAY request that the account be upgraded to AAL 2 (but still at IAL 1).
+If the account has only one authentication factor bound to it (which is possible only at IAL 1/AAL 1), an additional authenticator MAY be added, and if it is a different factor (e.g., *something you have* added when authenticated with *something you know*), the subscriber MAY request that the account be upgraded to AAL 2 (but still at IAL 1).
 Once this has been done, it SHALL no longer be possible for the subscriber to use single-factor authentication.

 If the subscriber loses one of the two authentication factors and has been identity proofed at IAL 2 or 3, they SHALL repeat the identity proofing process, using the remaining authenticator and SHOULD verify knowledge of some information collected during the proofing process to bind to the existing identity.
 Reestablishment of authentication factors at IAL 3 SHALL be done in person and SHALL verify the biometric collected during the proofing process.

 #### 6.1.3.
 Binding Identity to a Subscriber Provided Authenticator

-In some instances, a claimant may already possess authenticators at a suitable AAL without having been proofed at the equivalent IAL.
-For example, a user may have a two-factor authenticator from a social network provider, considered AAL2 and IAL1, and would like to use those credentials at a relying party that requires IAL2.
+In some instances, a claimant MAY already possess authenticators at a suitable AAL without having been proofed at the equivalent IAL.
+For example, a user MAY have a two-factor authenticator from a social network provider, considered AAL2 and IAL1, and would like to use those credentials at a relying party that requires IAL2.

 The following requirements apply when a claimant choses to increase IAL in order to bind to a suitable authenticator they already have.